cpietsch/vikus-viewer/README.md

       },` The scale
 parameter is optional and can be used to manually tweak the display depending on your layout and number of images.

+### Annotations

+VIKUS Viewer now supports basic annotation features to enable visual communication with cultural collections.
+The following tools are available on desktop browsers and work directly on the VIKUS Viewer canvas:

+#### Highlighting Objects
+Hold **Shift** and click on any item to highlight it.
+You can select multiple items in sequence to draw attention to specific objects.
+While holding Shift, the cursor changes to an arrow with a plus sign, indicating highlight mode.

+#### Freehand Drawing
+Create simple, zoomable vector paths directly on the canvas:
+- Hold **Command** (Mac) / **Ctrl** (Win) and click anywhere to add a new segment to the current path.
+The cursor becomes a crosshair for precise placement.
+- Hold **Command + Option** (Mac) / **Ctrl + Alt** (Win) and click to start a new path.
+The cursor turns into an outlined plus sign (cell cursor), indicating the start of a new annotation.

+Annotations are stored in the URL's hash, allowing browser history navigation (e.g., undo via the back button).
+The URL hash now also encodes the current viewport, keyword selection, search query, and layout.
+This makes it possible to embed specific views in iframe-based storytelling environments such as [!nflect](https://uclab.fh-potsdam.de/inflect/).
+To enable embedding, make sure the server hosting your VIKUS Viewer instance is configured with an appropriate Content-Security-Policy header.

 ## Credits

 VIKUS Viewer was designed and developed by Christopher Pietsch.